-- Buildings should be composed to form dynamic building expressions and used to break up buildings into clear and distinct architectural elements. - Quality design and detailing is encouraged on all sides of every building. • - day. - length of the street and shade building facades are encouraged - entry elements. - areas.
+- · Buildings should be composed to form dynamic building expressions and used to break up buildings into clear and distinct architectural elements. - Quality design and detailing is encouraged on all sides of every building. - · Variation in building volume and plane and material are encouraged to create dynamic textures and variations with shade and shadow that are animated by the sun throughout the course of the day. - Sun shading elements, projecting canopies, and awnings that provide cover and shade along the length of the street and shade building facades are encouraged - The level of detail should be enhanced at the street frontage with refined materials and strong entry elements. - Transparency of building facades is encouraged at the ground floor when abutting pedestrian areas.